2024

 3. According to You, What Would a Typical HR Business Partner Position Entail?

 It’s also helpful to research what other companies expect from HR business partners.
 It would help you develop a complete idea of the scope of the job.
-You could also explain to the recruiter about any extra duties you can and should do as an HR BP to impress them.
+You could also explain to the recruiter any extra duties you can and should do as an HR BP to impress them.

 In any case, it’s crucial to display that you have an exact idea of what to expect with the job.